1. What is the 1098-T form?

 The IRS requires universities to provide Forms 1098-T to assist students in gathering information for their tax returns.
 However, the IRS provides the following guidance to taxpayers claiming a deduction for tuition expenses in the instructions to Form 8917:

-You should receive Form 1098-T, Tuition Statement, from the college or university reporting either payments received during the applicable tax year (box 1) or amounts billed during the applicable tax year (box 2).
-However, the amounts in box 1 or 2 of Form 1098-T may be different from what you actually paid.
+You should receive Form 1098-T, Tuition Statement, from the college or university reporting payments received during the applicable tax year (box 1).
+However, the amounts in box 1 of Form 1098-T may be different from what you actually paid.
 On Form 8917, line 1, enter only the amounts you paid during the applicable tax year for qualified expenses (reduced, if necessary, as further described on Form 8917).

 IRS Publication 970 provides guidance on Form 1098-T and claiming credits or deductions for amounts actually paid during the applicable tax year.